Amira Hass

-Amira Hass (עמירה הס; born 28 June 1956) is an Israeli journalist and author, mostly known for her columns in the daily newspaper Haaretz covering Palestinian affairs in the West Bank and Gaza, where she has lived for almost thirty years.
+Amira Hass (עמירה הס; born 28 June 1956) is an Israeli journalist, columnist, activist, and author, mostly known for her columns in the daily newspaper Haaretz covering Palestinian affairs in Gaza and the West Bank, where she has lived for almost thirty years.

 Biography

-The daughter of two Holocaust survivors, Hass is the only child of a Bosnian-born Sephardic Jewish mother, who survived nine months in the Bergen-Belsen concentration camp, and a Romanian-born Ashkenazi Jewish father.
-Hass was born in Jerusalem and educated at the Hebrew University of Jerusalem, where she studied the history of Nazism and the European Left's relation to the Holocaust.
+Hass was born in Jerusalem, the only child of Holocaust survivor parents.
+Her mother, Hana, a Bosnian-born Sephardic Jew from Sarajevo, joined the Yugoslav Partisans, and survived nine months in the Bergen-Belsen concentration camp.
+Her father, Avraham, was a Romanian-born Ashkenazi Jew.
+In her own words, her parents "were never Zionists, but they found themselves in Israel as refugees after the Holocaust".
+Both parents were involved in the Communist movement in Israel.
+Her father was active in the Maki party and was eventually elected to its central committee.
+Hass was educated at the Hebrew University of Jerusalem, where she studied the history of Nazism and the European Left's relation to the Holocaust.

 Journalism career

 Frustrated by the events of the First Intifada and by what she considered their inadequate coverage in the Israeli media, she started to report from the Palestinian territories in 1991.
-As of 2003 she is the only Jewish Israeli journalist who has lived full-time among the Palestinians, in Gaza from 1993 to 1997 and in Ramallah since.
+As of 2003, she was the only Jewish Israeli journalist who has lived full-time among the Palestinians.
+She lived in Gaza from 1993 to 1997 and in Ramallah since.

-In September 2014 Hass attended a conference in Birzeit University organised by the leftist German Rosa Luxemburg Foundation and the Center for Development Studies at the university.
-She was asked to leave by two Birzeit lecturers because of a rule against the presence of Israelis (which she judged to mean Israeli Jews).
-She said that she had attended the university many times and had never heard of such a rule.
-The international conference's organizers were offended.
-The regional head of the Rosa Luxembourg Foundation, Katja Hermann, said after the incident that she would not have agreed to hold the conference at Birzeit had she been aware of the policy.
-The university later issued a statement saying, "The administration has nothing against the presence of the journalist Hass."